a-bakos/books-courses/README.md

 ### On the way...

-(none at the moment)
+- Andy Hunt - Pragmatic Thinking and Learning: Refactor Your Wetware

 # Next possible additions

 ## Very likely:

 - Robert C. Martin - The Clean Coder: A Code of Conduct for Professional Programmers
-- Andy Hunt - Pragmatic Thinking and Learning: Refactor Your Wetware
 - Mark C. Chu-Caroll - Good Math: A Geek's Guide to the Beauty of Numbers, Logic, and Computation
 - Donald A. Norman - The Design of Everyday Things, revised and expanded edition
 - Pragmatic Guide to Sass 3 [The Pragmatic Bookshelf]